-The most important way of limiting FX settlement exposures is the introduction of a PvP mechanism for FX settlement.
 The most important way of limiting FX settlement exposures is of course the introduction of a PvP mechanism for FX settlement.
 The creation of CLS Bank is naturally a major step, which will decrease settlement exposures substantially.
 For the Swedish banks, however, the effect will not be that big initially, since the Swedish krona is not one of the original member currencies and a major part of Swedish banks' FX positions involve the krona (see figure 11).